When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 They watch all the webinars, read all the books, listen to all the property podcasts and watch all the videos, only to end up overloaded with information and unable to act.

 While the former can sometimes learn from their mistakes and make a success of their investment endeavours, the latter will never overcome their fears.

 The best you can do is find a happy medium – sure, learn as much as possible to make you comfortable with your investment decisions but don’t think you can ever know it all before you begin.

 You will always have something else to learn and the best way to gain knowledge is to immerse yourself in the game itself.

-They think property will be a quick fix to their financial problems, but the truth is seeking short term gains in real estate is more about speculation than strategic investing.
+They think the property will be a quick fix to their financial problems, but the truth is seeking short-term gains in real estate is more about speculation than strategic investing.

 It takes time to sell real estate and then there are the numerous costs involved, including capital gains tax.

-Where some might see this as a shortcoming, I see it as a strength; because property is a proven commodity that we all need, it has the tried and tested ability to provide steady, long term gains through the power of compounding.
+Where some might see this as a shortcoming, I see it as a strength; because the property is a proven commodity that we all need, it has the tried and tested ability to provide steady, long-term gains through the power of compounding.

 Better still, you can use other people’s money (borrowed from the banks) to do so.